Sexual Harassment Prevention & Protection

 False Sexual Harassment Complaints

-A person who knowingly makes a false sexual harassment complaint to The University may be subject to disciplinary proceedings in accordance with established University procedures for misconduct.
-A person who knowingly makes a false complaint before the Tribunal, under section 27 of the 2021 ACT commits an offence.
+A person who knowingly makes a false sexual harassment complaint to The University may be subject to disciplinary proceedings in accordance with established University procedures for staff and student misconduct.

 Important Contacts